Silly-Machine/TuPy-Data-Engineering/README.md

 # Portuguese Hate Speech Dataset (TuPI)

 The Portuguese Hate Speech Dataset (TuPI) is a project that aims to develop models for identifying hate speech.
-It is formed by combining datasets annotated by Fortuna *et. al.*, Milk *et. al.*, Vargas *et. al.* in addition to 10 thousand unpublished annotated documents.
+It is formed by combining datasets annotated by [Fortuna *et. al.*](https://github.com/paulafortuna/Portuguese-Hate-Speech-Dataset) (2019), [Leite *et. al.*](https://github.com/JAugusto97/ToLD-Br) (2021), [Vargas *et. al.*](https://github.com/franciellevargas/HateBR) (2020) in addition to 10 thousand unpublished annotated documents collected in 2023.

 This repository is organized as follows: